 Amalfi – The City That Fell Into the Sea

 Although this town is the namesake of the Amalfi Coast, it is smaller and more rustic than its more glamorous sisters.
 Amalfi has a fascinating history stretching back to before the 6th century BCE, with a massive tsunami destroying the lower part of the town in 1343.
 The town never regained its former glory as a trading hotspot, but today’s Amalfi is steeped in history and a quiet, peaceful mystery.
 The Amalfi Cathedral is a must-see, and the beach is relaxed and family-friendly.
-From Amalfi, you can return to Naples, or continue onward towards your next destination.
+From Amalfi, you can return to Naples, or continue onward towards your next destination (such as Salerno, shown below).

 You can obviously plan a much longer trip, with excursions to Pompeii, the island of Capri, and Herculaneum!
 This is just a fun, budget trip that lets you experience the Amalfi Coast without first saving up for months.
 Got any more tips for fellow budget travellers?
 Pop them in the comments below! 🙂